About DineAbiliti: Making Dining

 Meet Our Founders

-Sanjit is a junior at Brophy College Preparatory in Phoenix, Arizona.
+Sanjit is a senior at Brophy College Preparatory in Phoenix, Arizona.
 Sanjit’s interests lie in data science, nanotechnology, engineering and research.
 Having completed a graduate level data science certification from Pragmatic Institute and several technical data science courses when he was 15 years old, Sanjit is DineAbiliti’s technical guru.
-Sanjit has also conducted research at Brown University on nanotechnology applications in healthcare, and will continue applying nanotechnology for research in Oncology at a lab in University of Missouri.
+Sanjit has also conducted research at Brown University on nanotechnology applications in healthcare, applied nanotechnology for research in Oncology at the Cancer Research lab at University of Missouri, School of Medicine.
 When he’s not studying for AP exams, coding or conducting research, Sanjit is on the tennis court or at home playing the piano.

 Rohit Krishnamurthy - Co-founder